gatblau/artisan/tutorials/0-the-build-file/readme.md

 The *functions* section defines the functions available to call by *Artisan* as well as the commands that need to be executed in the command line when the function is called.

+The sctructure of the *functions* section is as follows:

 ```yaml
 ---
 # a list of functions